 The tuition will be with professional printmakers on a one-to-one basis and will cover many forms of print-making skills, including etching and screen-printing.
 All expenses, tuition and materials will be paid for but successful applicants must organise and cover the cost of transport to The Curwen Press in Linton, Cambridgeshire.
 The work produced during this week will contribute to AS and International Baccalaureate Diploma Programme (IBDP) course work.

-To apply for the Curwen Art Scholarship, Internal applicants can download the scholarship form here or contact the admissions office to request the forms.
+To apply for the Curwen Art Scholarship, all applicants can download the scholarship form or contact the admissions office to request the forms.
 Take into consideration the portfolio guidance provided and return your application to firstname.lastname@example.org.

 In order to qualify for this award, all applicants should currently be studying GCSE Art or Design (or the equivalent).